RoRoche/AndroidStarter/architecture.md

 So, now we have our data coming from our remote server.
 It's time to describe how to process it in order to get our POJOs.
 A common format to interchange data is JSON.
 No surprise at this point.
 And if you are familiar with the Java world, no more surprise when I tell you I'm going to set up a JSON parser using [Jackson](https://github.com/FasterXML/jackson)!
 Obviously, no need to explain that Jackson is still one of the most popular libraries in this subject.

-Nevertheless, I would like to add some criteria that make me love Jackson:
+Nevertheless, I would like to add some criterion that make me love Jackson:
 First, I'm very satisfied with its fluent annotation API.
 And it's pretty helpful to be able to get and store properties that are not declared through the `@JsonProperty` annotation.
 Actually, here is some code to illustrate my words:

 ```java